Publicaciones

 Derechos Digitales, Forum on Information & Democracy, Reporters sans frontières (RSF), Research ICT Africa

-The recommendations presented below aim to inspire the intergovernmental negotiations taking place at the United Nations and to shape a common approach of democratic States that are members of the Partnership for Information and Democracy.
+The recommendations presented here aim to inspire the intergovernmental negotiations taking place at the United Nations and to shape a common approach of democratic States that are members of the Partnership for Information and Democracy.

 • GDC Stakeholders Consultations (April 24, 2024)